-In the case of an exception, Amazon emails the seller notifying them that they have initiated a return and deducted the cost of the order from the seller’s account balance.
+Once the buyer requests a return and sends back the item, Amazon emails the seller notifying them that they have initiated a return and deducted the cost of the order from the seller’s account balance.

 What happens when the item is returned to Amazon’s warehouse?

-After Amazon receives the customer’s return, it evaluates the condition of the product to determine if it is sellable or not.
+After Amazon receives the customer’s return, they evaluate the condition of the product to determine if it is sellable or not.
 If the item was unused and still in new condition, Amazon will return that product to your inventory, to be included in a future order.